Cornell-MAE-UG/fa25-portfolio-agn39/index.md

 ![Profile Picture]({{ "assets/images/IMG_7096.JPEG" | relative_url }}){: class="profile-image"}

-My name is {{ site.name }}, and I am a Junior At Cornell Majoring in Biomedical Engineering with a concentration in biomedical mechanics and mechanobiology.
+My name is {{ site.name }}, and I am a Junior at Cornell majoring in Biomedical Engineering with a concentration in biomedical mechanics and mechanobiology.
 I am also minoring in Mechanical Engineering.

 I am still exploring what I would like to do in the future, but I have a strong interest in medical device development, human space flight, and research.